curtispuetz/pypp-docs/docs/lang_features/manual_memory_management.md

 ### For function parameters

-Pass-by-reference is like in C++ when a function parameter has the `&` symbol, and pass-by-value is when it does not have any symbols.
+Pass-by-reference is like in C++ when a function parameter has the `&` symbol, and pass-by-value is like when it does not have any symbols.

-The Py++ [primitive types](types/primitive_types.md) will always be pass-by-value (you cannot change that).
-Every other type is pass-by-reference by default, and can be made pass-by-value with `Valu()`.
+In Py++, parameters are pass-by-reference by default, and can be made pass-by-value with `Valu()`.
+However, the Py++ [primitive types](types/primitive_types.md) will always be pass-by-value (you cannot change that).

 ```python
 from pypp_python import Valu